elixirschool/elixirschool/lessons/en/storage/redix.md

 ### Connecting to Redis

 Let's start by establishing a connection to Redis.
-The simplest way is to use `Redix.start_link/1`:
+The simplest way is to use `Redix.start_link/1`.
+There

 ```elixir
 # Connect to Redis on localhost:6379 (default)